DinghaiZ/3-prime-READS-plus/projects/README.md

 Please create one folder for each project here.
+Each project folder can have multiple experiment folder.